Skip to main content

 parameters:

-replicasOnDifferent: zone
+replicasOnDifferent: "topology.kubernetes.io/zone"

 reclaimPolicy: Delete